1993 - 1995 Digital HDTV Grand Alliance Development

 World Premiere at NAB 95

-April 9, 1995 - NAB Engineering conference feature a special session with Grand Alliance, ATSC and ACATS speakers
+April 9, 1995 - NAB Engineering conference features a special session with Grand Alliance, ATSC and ACATS speakers

 Glenn Reitmeier (GA/Sarnoff) presentation | audio

 Peter Symes (Grass Valley) | audio

 Peter Fannon (ATTC) | audio

 Q&A part 1 |audio

 Mike Sherlock (Broadcasters' Caucus / NBC) | audio

 April 10, 1995 – The Grand Alliance HDTV system makes its world premiere demonstration at NAB95